surma/surma.dev/content/things/rust-to-webassembly.md

 A quick look at `twiggy` shows that the main contributors to the Wasm module size are functions related to string formatting and panicking (before LTO, there was also code for memory management in there).
 And that makes sense!
 The parameter `n` is unsanitized and used to index an array.
 Rust has no choice but to inject bounds checks.
 If a bounds check fails, Rust panics.

 One way to handle this is to do the bounds checking ourselves.
-Rust's compiler is really good at proving whether undefined behavior can happen or not.
+Rust's compiler is really good at proving whether the code can end up accessing out of bounds.

 |||codediff|rust
   fn nth_prime(n: usize) -> i32 {